The new requirements and cuts to the food stamp program in the U.S. come into effect.

 -Sugary drinks, sodas, and energy drinks.

--Candies, chocolates, and treats.
+-Candies, chocolates, and sweets.

 - Ultra-processed and salty snacks.

-Prepared desserts and industrial bakery products.
+-Prepared desserts and industrial bakery products.

 In states like Florida, these restrictions will be implemented gradually.